Geulah Cohen

-25 December 1925 – 18 December 2019) was an Israeli politician and activist who founded the Tehiya party.
-She won the Israel Prize in 2003.
-Between 1974 and 1992, she served as a member of Knesset, initially for Likud.
-She changed her political affiliation to Tehiya in 1979.
-In 1992, she lost her seat in the Knesset.
+Geulah Cohen (גאולה כהן; 25 December 1925 – 18 December 2019) was an Israeli politician, activist, and a former Lehi militant.
+She served in the Knesset from 1974 to 1992, first representing Likud, and then co-founding the nationalist Tehiya party in 1979.
+A recipient of the Israel Prize, Cohen was a prominent figure in right-wing Israeli politics until losing her parliamentary seat in 1992.

 Life and career

 Geulah Cohen was born in Tel Aviv, Mandatory Palestine to a Mizrahi Jewish family of Yemenite, Moroccan and Turkish origin.
 She was the daughter of Miriam and Yosef Cohen.
 She studied at the Levinsky Teachers Seminary, and earned a master's degree in Jewish Studies, Philosophy, Literature and Bible at the Hebrew University of Jerusalem.